The fate of local order in topologically frustrated spin chains: Introduction

-First, it has been found that perfect FBC constitute a first-order quantum phase transition with respect to different boundary conditions~\cite{CampostriniRings}, that the spin-correlation functions at large distances develop unusual algebraic corrections~\cite{Dong2016}, and that the entanglement entropy in the ground state indeed carries the signature of a single excitation over the ground state~\cite{Giampaolo2018}.
-More importantly, it has been shown in~\cite{mari2019frustration,MaricToeplitz} that the topological frustration that characterizes such systems can destroy the order parameter.
+First, it has been found that the antiferromagnetic systems with FBC are gapless, with non-relativistic gapless excitations~\cite{Laumann2012, Cabrera1986, Cabrera1987, Barber1987}.
+Then, it has been established that perfect FBC constitute a quantum phase transition point with respect to different boundary conditions~\cite{CampostriniRings}, that the spin-correlation functions at large distances develop unusual algebraic corrections~\cite{Dong2016}, and that the entanglement entropy in the ground state indeed carries the signature of a single excitation over the ground state~\cite{Giampaolo2018}.
+More importantly, it has been shown in~\cite{Maric2019, MaricToeplitz} that the topological frustration that characterizes such systems can destroy the order parameter.
 The traditional order is staggered and quantum interactions resolve the conflict between it and the FBC with an interference pattern that effectively cancels the magnetization, leaving only a mesoscopic ferromagnetic order at finite sizes, that vanishes algebraically with the chain length.
-This phenomenology has later been enriched: in~\cite{mari2020frustration} it was found that a different interference pattern, allowed by an enlarged ground state manifold degeneracy, can also admit an incommensurate antiferromagnet, characterized by a magnetization profile that varies in space with an incommensurate pattern.
-This type of order has later been shown to be stable against AFM defects~\cite{Torre2020}.
-Moreover, the boundary between the mesoscopic ferromagnetic order and the incommensurate AFM one is a first-order quantum phase transition, which exists only with FBC~\cite{mari2020frustration}.
+This phenomenology has later been enriched.
+Indeed, it was found~\cite{Maric2020CP} that a different interference pattern, allowed by an enlarged ground state manifold degeneracy, can also admit an incommensurate antiferromagnet, characterized by a magnetization profile that varies in space with an incommensurate pattern.
+This type of order has later been shown to be stable against antiferromagnetic (AFM) defects~\cite{Torre2021}.
+Moreover, the boundary between the mesoscopic ferromagnetic order and the incommensurate AFM one is a first-order quantum phase transition, which exists only in presence of FBC~\cite{Maric2020CP}.
 All these results have established that, contrary to standard expectations, the boundary conditions can indeed affect the local, bulk behavior of a system, or, at least, that this is the case in presence of frustration, opening a gateway to connect the physics of simply frustrated chains to that of generic frustrated systems.